wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 The <a href="http://magshare.org/bmlt">Basic Meeting List Toolbox (BMLT)</a> is a powerful client/server system for locating NA meetings.
 The "root server" is a standalone Web site, but "satellite servers" are set up to point to the "root."
 This is a "satellite," set up as a WordPress plugin.
 It is very easy to install and use.
-It has an administration panel that lets to choose a map center, designate the root, set up the map zoom, and whether or not older browsers are supported.
+It has an administration panel that lets you choose a map center, designate the root, set up the map zoom, and whether or not older browsers are supported.

 == Installation ==